 Ford is expanding their 3D printing capabilities rapidly.
 While optimizing the workflow to create tools, jigs, and fixtures, they’re learning more about the possibilities of 3D printing.
 Lars is not only looking to create tools and fixtures, but also exploring possibilities to create spare parts and final parts using 3D printing.
 “We want to make the next step, we also want to 3D print spare parts.
 We want to design for additive manufacturing and be able to print production parts for production vehicles”.

 Thinking of adding a 3D printer to your tool kit?
-Learn more about our most powerful 3D printer, the Ultimaker S5.
+You can compare Ultimaker 3D printers or download our free 3D printer buyer's guide.